gouiferda/dell-5400-hackintoch/README.md

-Audio jack Issues | Execute the FIXER script (in this repo) and type your password then enter Laptop doesn't sleep after closing (lid switch) | Apply recommended bios mentioned above Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse No touch screen | N/A
+Audio jack Issues | Execute the FIXER script (in this repo) and type your password then enter Laptop doesn't sleep after closing (lid switch) | Apply recommended bios mentioned above Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse Audio issues (Turns off randomly) | In your macOS go to: "System preferences > Sound" then try No touch screen | N/A
 No HDMI | N/A
 No SD card reader | N/A